surifirstpin/biplus_documentation/docs/SQL Runner FLD.md

 ## Navigate To SQL Runner

-- To Navigate to SQL Runner, Login to BiPlus homepage and click on **SQL Runner Section** or,
+- To Navigate to SQL Runner, Login to AcuBi homepage and click on **SQL Runner Section** or,

 - In **Analysis Section**, After Creating a report Click on **SQL Tab** to view the SQL query.